Sample Changer Manual

 3) Make sure the SC PC is running.
 If not, start it up (as for a normal Windows PC) and log in (opidxx/tonicxx).

-5) To control the SC from outside the experimental hutch first ensure that the touch screen is showing the "sample transfer menu", then start the experimental hutch version of SPEC and MxCuBe on the beam-line control PC.
-To enable control of the SC from inside the experimental hutch make sure that the experimental hutch version of SPEC is running on the beam-line control PC and start MxCube using the icon on the linux PC in the experimental hutch.
+5) To control the SC from outside the experimental hutch first ensure that the touch screen is showing the "sample transfer menu", then start the experimental hutch version of SPEC and mxCuBE on the beam-line control PC.
+To enable control of the SC from inside the experimental hutch make sure that the experimental hutch version of SPEC is running on the beam-line control PC and start mxCuBE_hutch using the icon on the linux PC in the experimental hutch.

 The Sample Changer Touch Screen